QualitaX/ERC-3643-Tokens-for-Derivatives/README.md

 | `Factory.sol` | Contract deployment factory | Custom |
 | `ERC6123Storage.sol` | State management | Custom |
 | `ParticipantRegistry.sol` | Identity & compliance | ERC-3643 |

+## Development Status

+### ⚠️ Current Limitations

+This proof of concept has several critical limitations that prevent production use:

+#### Security Issues
+- **Fund drainage vulnerability** in `withdrawTokens()` function
+- **Missing reentrancy protection** in multiple functions
+- **No SafeMath usage** leading to potential overflow/underflow
+- **Insufficient access controls** for critical operations

+## License

+This experimental software is provided as-is for educational purposes.
+See LICENSE file for details.

+## Contact

+For questions about this proof of concept or collaboration opportunities, please open an issue in this repository.

+---

+**Remember: This is experimental software.
+Never use with real funds or deploy to production environments.**